qdrant/landing_page/qdrant-landing/content/documentation/concepts/snapshots.md

 });
 ```

-For uploading a multipart file you specify it as URL parameter:
+To upload a multipart file you specify it as URL parameter:

 ```bash
 curl -X POST 'http://qdrant-node-1:6333/collections/collection_name/snapshots/upload?priority=snapshot' \